rbgvictoria/keybase_model/docs/processing-key-files.md

 smaller subkeys (**figure 15**).
 Currently KeyBase does not deal with subkeys, but merging subkeys into one big key is the largest (and perhaps the only) source of reticulations, so it is a high priority for me to fix this in the new version.
-Reticulations are better dealt with as subkeys.
+Subkeys are much more straightforward to deal with than and are much preferrable to reticulations and if KeyBase can deal with subkeys, we might not need special treatment for reticulations.

 CSV files for keys with subkeys need a fourth 'subkey' column.
 Therefore they need to have a headerrow, otherwise KeyBase will ignore this column.